sonatype-nexus-community/nexus-iq-chrome-extension/README.md

 10. Golang - Go - https://gocenter.jfrog.com/

 ## Data
 The data is sourced from IQ server which accesses the HDS for those supported ecosystems supported.
 Currently 1-6.
-Systems 7-10 get their data from Sonatype OSSIndex.
+Systems 7-10 get their data from Sonatype OSSIndex ( https://ossindex.sonatype.org/ ).

 ## Usage